Clueless Tenant Puzzled About Landlord's Dog That Circles Around and Bites Her, Tries to Understand Its Behavior by Asking Dog Lovers

 We then have a person who makes a groundless guess.

-There’s something about you the dog doesn’t like.
-Do some soul searching and see if you are an evil person.
+There’s something about you that the dog doesn’t like.
+Do some soul-searching and see if you are an evil person.

 I always trust my dog.

-It's impossible to rule out what it means when the landlord's dog does all of those things when the OP is around.
+It's impossible to rule out what it means when the landlord's dog exhibits all of those behaviors when the OP is around.
 The comments from the community are a good start.

 In other words, she needs to stay away from the dog as much as possible.
 And since she's a tenant, she can always complain to her landlord if the dog's behavior is an inconvenience to her.